Pennsylvania Department of Health

 Initial comments:

-Based on a state revisit and abbreviated complaint survey completed on April 1, 2025, it was determined that Embassy of Scranton was not in compliance with the following requirements of 42 CFR Part 483 Subpart B Requirements for Long Term Care and the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a revisit and abbreviated complaint survey completed on March 5, 2026, it was determined that Embassy of Scranton corrected the federal deficiencies cited during the survey of January 28, 2026, however continued to be out of compliance with the following requirements of 42 CFR Part 483 Subpart B Requirements for Long Term Care and the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: